NL33/electron-git/README.md

     - add microsoft word icon manually.
 DONE
     - add another default icon for if other app's icons don't work.
 DONE
     - add google folder and doc icon for project focus manually

+-ADD Icons locally and carry over to app itself

 - open dev tools, but only if in development